Welcome to Wrexham: Synopsis

 The series is based on the Hollywood pair's attempts to revive the third-oldest professional association football team in the world, founded in 1864, and how the team has performed under the pair's ownership.
 The pair had no prior experience in managing a sports team.
 The series also highlights the pair's hopes of improving the team and bringing positive change to the local Wrexham community.
 The style of the series is irreverent and from time to time it is openly critical of the two Co-Chairmen and their team, presenting them struggling with the Welsh language, and making mistakes.

 During and since the takeover, Wrexham rose in the rankings of the National League.
 In the 2019–20 National League (prior to any talk of a takeover), Wrexham A.F.C. were 20th, and by the 2020–21 season, Wrexham rose to eighth place.
 In the 2021–22 season, the first full season under the new ownership, and the focus of the first season of the TV show, Wrexham finished in 2nd.
 However, despite a successful season, they missed out on promotion to the fourth-tier EFL League Two after being knocked out in the semi-finals of the promotion play-off and remained in the fifth-tier National League for the 2022–23 season.

-In the second season of the series, the team successfully secures promotion to the EFL League Two during the 2022–23 season and in the third season of the show filmed during the 2023–24 season they win a back-to-back promotion to EFL League One.
+In the second season of the series, the team successfully secures promotion to the EFL League Two during the 2022–23 season and in the third season of the show, filmed during the 2023–24 season, they win a back-to-back promotion to EFL League One.
+In the fourth season, based on the 2024-25 season, the team wins promotion to the EFL Championship.

 In addition to following the highs and lows of the Wrexham men's team, the series follows fans of the club and characters from the City of Wrexham.
 It includes the people working behind the scenes for the club, and from time to time follows the personal lives of some of the players.
 Emotive issues such as autism, bereavement, divorce, mental health, football hooliganism, cancer, stillbirth, disability and injuries ending players' careers are featured through following the lives of different individuals involved with the club.
 The series explains basic football terms and rules for a US audience, along with occasional Welsh words and British phrases.
 From the second season, the women's team is also featured.